 - Self-Care Skills: Encouraging tasks like dressing and personal hygiene to enhance cognitive skills.

-- Money Management: Introducing basic concepts of money to build numeracy and decision-making skills.
+- Money Management: Introducing basic money concepts to build numeracy and decision-making skills.

 - Time Management: Teaching children to read clocks and understand schedules to improve their planning abilities.